-We cannot expect full automation to be the best for our businesses for the purposes of log processing, notifications, and monitoring data etc. This is because of the 3 dangers of automation that may trigger IT industry.
+We cannot expect full automation to be the best for our businesses for the purposes of log processing, notifications, and monitoring data, etc. This is because of the 3 dangers of automation that may trigger the IT industry.

 We can eliminate the disaster recovery efforts because of the automation process.
 For instance -- the automated system can work best as a way to quickly notify the chain of command and send an alert call to the technicians when the problem encounters, along with some suggestions for alternatives also if the required team members aren't available at that particular time.

-But ultimately, it’s only a human who knows better and can take the final decision about who the best person to contact and whether to bring in emergency resources during the disaster or not to avoid the further risks.
+But ultimately, it’s only a human who knows better and can make the final decision about who the best person to contact and whether to bring in emergency resources during the disaster or not to avoid further risks.

-We have a sorted list of around 12 out of 700 occupations which have a probability of getting automated in the near future.
+We have a sorted list of around 12 out of 700 occupations that have a probability of getting automated in the near future.
 The research was done by the researchers of Oxford University in 2013.
-These jobs share a predictable pattern of repetitive tasks which can be easily automated with machine learning algorithms.
+These jobs share a predictable pattern of repetitive tasks that can be easily automated with machine learning algorithms.